CCurl/c4/README.md

 - The dictionary area can be up to 65536 bytes, 16-bit index (DICT-SZ). <br/>
 - The variables area can be up to CELL bytes, CELL index (VARS-SZ).

+## C4 Strings

+Strings in C4 are both counted and NULL terminated.

 ## C4 architecture

 todo